-This means you are just testing the waters.
+This means you are not committed to your entrepreneurial journey or you are just testing your ideas.
 Yeah, I know, you ‘fund’ your startup with your salary.
 I think you might as well call yourself an investor!

-2) You are still interviewing for jobs while pursuing your entrepreneurial dream
+You are still searching for jobs while pursuing your entrepreneurial dream

 This is perhaps the most curious aspect I found with some entrepreneurs.
 It’s like they want to portray an enterprising attitude just to impress a recruiter or get a “handsome salary”!